Yiyi127/sdet_test/README.md

 Design Pattern: Page Object Model(POM)

 Description: This test project use selenium and TestNG in Java.
 Assert by the first return result.
-For future use, this project can change the website and search terms and the different assert ways.
+For future use, this project can change the website and search terms and the different assertion ways.

 ## 1. Install the necessary packages
 ```